 - Collect data from farmers of total sales resulting from new direct marketing method.

 In September of 2017, after the height of the growing season, our steering committee started to meet on a bi-weekly basis to work through the USDA Local Food System Toolkit.
-Our goal was to utilize the tookit in our decision making process for moving forward with some kind of cooperative marketing model.
+Our goal was to utilize the toolkit in our decision making process for moving forward with some kind of cooperative marketing model.
 After several weeks of reading through chapters and discussing as a group it became pretty apparent that we didn’t have the economic research experience necessary to make use of existing secondary data for our community or to effectively design primary data collection methods.
 We then reached out to our networks and found Ken Meter, MPA and President of Crossroads Resource Center.
-Ken has a lot of experience working with rural communities on local food system projects.
+Ken has a lot of experience working with rural communities on local food system projects, and he was one of the authors of the foodsystems toolkit which made him very qualified!
 We met with Ken and his advice was that for where our community is at in the process it doesn’t make sense for us to go through a full economic impact assessment but instead to put our energy toward a few action items that we had already identified.
-Ken is in the process of gathering some economics stats for our community and will be incorporating them in a community discussion at the end of February.

 Lake Pepin Local Food Group Steering Committee working through the USDA’s “The Economics of Local Food Systems”

-One of our outcomes for this grant was to create a comparison chart for online sales platforms whether or not we decided to use one.
-Sara and Annelie as the two primary personnel on this project, reviewed over 20 online sales platforms and are in the process of creating a succinct, one-page comparison chart for the top contenders based on our research geared specifically for farmers looking to cooperatively market together through the platform (aggregation).
-Link to pdf of our in-progress comparison chart: Online-Platform-Comparison-Chart-
+One of our outcomes for this grant was to create a comparison chart for online sales platforms.
+Sara and Annelie reviewed over 25 online sales platforms and created a succinct, one-page comparison chart for the top contenders based on our research geared specifically for farmers looking to cooperatively market together through the platform (aggregation).
+Link to pdf of our comparison chart: Online-Platform-Comparison-Chart-

-We also conducted interviews with 12 local restaurants and institutions using a survey that we created in collaboration with Ken Meter.
-We are still in the process of analyzing that data and will be discussing it during our community meeting at the end of February.
+We also conducted interviews with 13 local restaurants and institutions using a survey that we created in collaboration with Ken Meter.

 Annelie of Good Turn Farm and Sara of D&S Gardens with Chef-Owner Chris LePoudre of the Homemade Cafe in Pepin, Wisconsin.